elstepherino/InvernessPark.Android.Utilities.NMEA/README.md

 This is a basic NMEA-0183 parser that processes bytes fed into its API.
 When a complete NMEA sentence is successfully read, application-level handlers are invoked.

-There are many implementations of NMEA-0183 parsers out there.
-This is not about reinventing the wheel, but as an exercise on my part to port NMEA parsing code that I wrote over 12 years ago in C++.
-The motivation to put this up on Github came after I was invited to apply for work with the condition that I pass a coding tests.
-Having been on the hiring end of the coding interview, I can say that coding tests are utterly useless when compared to actual code samples on Github.
-So here I am with samples that - at the very least - depicts my coding style.

-This is a clean and fairly easy to extend implementation.

 # Quick Example

 This is the simplest scenario: using the `DefaultNmeaHandler` class.  `DefaultNmeaHandler` implements the contract `INmeaHandler`, which defines support for the following NMEA-0183 data types: